defactor-com/documentation/docs/back-end-api/erc20CollateralToken/graphql.md

 ### `Calculate Repay Interest`

-Returns the interest for a repayment of a borrow.
+Returns the interest for the repayment of a borrow.

 **HTTP Request Method**: POST